Types of bank accounts

 Bank accounts are useful tools that can help you manage your finances.
 The varied types of accounts allow you to save and keep track of spending, and some will even earn you more money in the form of interest.

 If you’re interested in opening a bank account, you must decide among several different kinds and familiarize yourself with the rules for each.
 By being informed, you can determine which accounts best meet your lifestyle and goals.
-Most banks offer four types of accounts:
+Most banks offer four types of accounts.

-Checking | You want access to your money at any time and are OK with earning minimal to no interest. |
+- Checking accounts are best for access to your money at any time, albeit while earning minimal to no interest.

-Savings | You don’t need access to your money often and would like to leave it in a secure account that earns some interest. |
+- Savings accounts are best when you don’t need access to your money often and would like to leave it in a secure account that earns interest.

-Money market | You want a mix between a checking and savings account and only need occasional access to your money. |
+- Money market accounts are a mix between checking and savings accounts and allow for occasional access to funds.

-Certificate of deposit | You want to invest money that doesn’t need to be accessed for a specified amount of time and earn a fixed rate. |
+- Certificates of deposit lock your money in for a specified amount of time and earn a fixed rate of interest.

 Checking accounts